tambuzztam/tam-buzz/content/privacy.md

 ### Contact Us:

-If you have any questions about this Privacy Policy, please contact us here: [info@tam.buzz](mailto:info@tam.buzz).
+If you have any questions about this Privacy Policy, please contact us at: [info@tam.buzz](mailto:info@tam.buzz)